gramineproject/gramine-tdx/pal/src/host/vm/README.md

 - Ring-0 code consists of:
   - BIOS:    at 4GB
-  - PAL:     at 1.5M (and before 4MB)
+  - PAL:     at 1M (and before 4MB)
   - LibOS:   close to end-of-RAM, but not in below regions
-  - PTs:     at [146MB, 256MB)
+  - PTs:     at [512MB, 648MB)
-  - VQs:     at [256MB, 512MB) -- this is "shared memory"
+  - VQs:     at [648MB, 896MB) -- this is "shared memory"
   - Hole:    from 2GB to 3GB (QEMU/KVM creates this hole)
   - PCI bus: from 3GB to 4GB
   - (the rest space is for app usage)

 - Ring-3 / ring-0 separation

-- GS segment register is used by Gramine kernel, assumed to never be used by user app (FS segment register is used by user app)
+- GS segment register is used by Gramine kernel to store a software threads's TCB, assumed to never be used by user app (FS segment register is used by user app for its software thread's TCB/TLS)

+- GS-KERNEL segment register is used by Gramine kernel to store per-CPU information, such as the interrupt stack and XSAVE area addresses

 - Paging: flat single shared address space, no switching, all pages always present and RWX, 4KB pages (no huge tables)